h2g2bob/static-markdown-blog/public/2019/03/average-bus-stop.md

 Ignoring bus stops which aren't in use (I think?), the closest one is [Long Lane village church](https://www.openstreetmap.org/search?query=52.9393,-1.62627#map=19/52.93930/-1.62627) in Derbyshire.

-This is about 50km away - about the diamater of the M25!
-Wowzers!
+This is about 50km away - about the diamater of London!
+Wowzers - the method has a huge impact!

 ## A tale of two villages